Axway/Cloud-Automation/APIM/Techlabs/API_Management/Consume_API/Readme.md

 Dave wishes to get information on the GET method:
 - Click **"GET"**

 Looking at the description of the API method, an API key is required.

 The next step consists of creating one.

 ### Application

 The creation of an API key is done through the creation of an **"Application"**.

-An **"Application"** represents a set of API usage rights for the final application (e.g. a mobile application)
+An **"Application"** represents a set of API usage rights for the final application (e.g. a mobile application).
 - Click on the menu **"Applications"**
 - Click **"Create application"**
 ![create_application.png](./imgs/create_application.png)